Zum Inhalt

 10:30: Sarah Marak (Erlangen): "“Eco-terrorism,” Post-9/11: Speculation, the Green Scare, and Michael Crichton’s State of Fear"

-11:00: Una López-Caparrós Jungman (Cologne): "Elemental Ecoterrorism in Louise Erdrich’s Tracks: Environmental Protest as a Human-Non-Human Collaborative Act"
+11:00: Una López-Caparrós Jungmann (Cologne): "Elemental Ecoterrorism in Louise Erdrich’s Tracks – Human–Non-Human Collaboration in Environmental Violence"

 lunch break